(800 - 1400 C.E.)

 6. There were numerous wide skips.

 During this era, the instruments on which musicians played from day to day also improved.
-The instruments most commonly used were of keyboards, strings, and winds.
+The instruments most commonly used were of keyboards, strings, and winds.2.
+There was extensive ornamentation including coloration, embellishment, and figuration.

 STRING INSTRUMENTS